karatelabs/karate/README.md

 ------ | ---- | ---------
 `headers` | JavaScript Function | see [`configure headers`](#configure-headers)
 `headers` | JSON | see [`configure headers`](#configure-headers)
-`ssl` | boolean | Enable HTTPS calls without needing to configure a trusted certificate or key-store.
+`logPrettyRequest` | boolean | pretty print the request payload JSON or XML with indenting `logPrettyResponse` | boolean | pretty print the response payload JSON or XML with indenting `ssl` | boolean | Enable HTTPS calls without needing to configure a trusted certificate or key-store.
 `ssl` | string | Like above, but force the SSL algorithm to one of [these values](http://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#SSLContext).
 (The above form internally defaults to `TLS` if simply set to `true`).
 `connectTimeout` | integer | Set the connect timeout (milliseconds).
 The default is 30000 (30 seconds).